 Formation of the cambial ring can be explained by recalling the anatomy of dicot stems.
 In a dicotyledonous stem, the primary xylem and primary phloem are separated by cambium cells called intrafascicular cambium.
 During secondary growth, the medullary rays adjacent to the intrafascicular cambium develop into meristematic tissue and are called interfascicular cambium.
 Both intrafascicular and interfascicular cambiums form a continuous ring called cambial ring.

 An active cambial ring initiates differentiation of new cells; numerous cells are formed towards the center and periphery regions.
-The cell in the center, mature into secondary xylem while the periphery cells mature into the secondary phloem.
-Depending on the activity of the cambial ring, two types of woods are formed- spring/early wood and winter/latewood.
+The cells in the center mature into secondary xylem while the periphery cells mature into the secondary phloem.
+Depending on the activity of the cambial ring, two types of woods are formed- spring/early wood and winter/late wood.
 These two together constitute the annual ring in a tree.

 Cork cambium, also called phellogen, is another meristematic tissue developed in the cortex region.
 Due to the cambial ring activity, the outer layers such as cortex cells and epidermis get crushed.
 This is the time when the cork cambium develops as a new protective layer.
 Cork cambium starts to differentiate cells and form outer cork (phellem) and inner secondary cortex (phelloderm).
 Phellogen, phellem, and phelloderm, all together make up the periderm.
 Non-technically, the secondary phloem and periderm are collectively called the bark of a tree.